 Your Checklist for Language Development

-Scholastic Success With Grammar: Grade 1 — Help your child understand verb tenses, punctuation, capitalization, and more!
+Scholastic Success With Grade 1: Grammar — Help your child understand verb tenses, punctuation, capitalization, and more!
 This workbook is filled with easy-to-comprehend lessons and explanations, skill-reinforcing exercises, and tests that help quantify your child's strengths.

-First Thousand Words — Help your child identify the objects in the world around her and expand her vocabulary with this illustrated picture dictionary that features 1,000 words.
+The Cat in the Hat Beginner Book Dictionary — Help your child identify the objects in the world around her and expand her vocabulary with this illustrated picture dictionary.
 (Check out the literacy benefits of using a paper dictionary!)

 - May be able to jump rope, hula hoop, and play hopscotch